 University of Leicester celebrates Knowledge Exchange Framework results

-The University of Leicester has been identified as having ‘very high engagement’ compared to the sector in three of the seven perspectives:
+The University of Leicester has been identified as having ‘very high engagement’ compared to other universities in these four categories:

-For all of these areas the University sits in the top 20% of HE providers in the country and exceeds the average for universities of its size and type (its cluster).
+For all of these areas the University sits in the top 20% of Higher Education providers in England and exceeds the average for universities of its size and type.

-Leicester also has ‘high engagement’ in a further three perspectives:
+Leicester also has ‘high engagement’ (top 40% in the country) in a further three categories:

 - working with business;

 The latest KEF results allow year-by-year comparison for the first time, showing that the University of Leicester’s strong performance in the KEF last year, has further improved, moving up in both Research Partnerships and Public and Community Engagement.
 The University is also above average compared to a cluster of similar institutions in six out of seven categories.